 Massive amount of storage for such a small box.

 I really like Orvis tackle.
 They always seem to do a good job.
 This fly box is no exception.
-It will be ideal if you are a minimalist angler.
+It will be ideal if you are a minimalist angler who wants one box for all your flies.
 Provided you are conservative, it could be the only fly box you’ll need.

 You have to see it, it’s beautiful.